mmalchuk/contrib-jenkins-qubell-plugin/README.md

 This plugin welcomes contributors and is distributed unders Appache Licence, see [Licence](LICENSE)

-If you'd like to do implement or fix something, please create a pull request to `master` branch.
+If you'd like to implement or fix something, please create a pull request to `master` branch.

 To suggest any improvements or report bugs, create [an issue](https://github.com/qubell/contrib-jenkins-qubell-plugin/issues/new).